NadaAlsaid/Smart_Parking/README.md

-# Smart_Parking
+<h1> Smart_Parking </h1>

-Using IOT to make website to show if spots are empty or not and price car should paid ( 3$ for one hour) by using Nodemcu esp8266 .
+ Smart Parking contain 2 spots for 2 cars, using IOT to make website to show if spots are empty or not and price car should paid ( 3$ for one hour) by using Nodemcu esp8266 .

-## Contain 2 spots for 2 cars.
 ## Components :
 - Nodemcu esp8266
 - IR sensor